Taoism

 Influence of Taoism on Japanese culture

 Taoism arrived into Japan around the 5th century, when Japan started to seek outside influences to enrich the cultural life of the country.
 It arrived alongside Buddhism and Confucianism.
 Where Buddhism would go on to become a major religion and Confucianism impacted the political and social culture, Taoist ideas had a very wide, diffuse influence on culture.
 With Taoism came philosophy, traditional Chinese medicine, astrology and knowledge on various crafts and magic associated with it.
-These ideas strongly influenced both the cultural elite as well as became part of various folk beliefs.
+These ideas strongly influenced both the cultural elite as well as became part of various folk beliefs over time.

 Onmyodo, Shinto-Taoist syncreticism

 Taoism and Shinto found a fruitful synthesis in the onmyodo magic.
 One part of the cultural importation process was the establishment of the ”bureau of yin and yang”.
 The onmyodo were mages influenced by various Taoist ideas who worked there.
 The observance of various calendrical taboos and geomantic practices formed a big part of what they did.
 One can find onmyodo in scattered pieces within Touhou.
-For example, Chen and Ran are shikigami, and the concept of shikigami came from onmyodo.

-Reimu is said to be trained in onmyodo magic, which she uses in her job as a youkai exterminator and conflict resolver.
+Hakurei Reimu is said to be trained in onmyodo magic, which she uses in her job as a youkai exterminator and conflict resolver.
 While Reimu is a miko, a part of a Shinto institution, her powers as described in the print works actually veers very close to Taoist thought.
 She can ”float over life”, which manifests as her being nearly unstoppable and capable of avoiding grave danger as long as she sticks to the right path.
 However, she constantly finds herself distracted by selfish motives and loses her edge.
-One can't of course forget the most obvious Taoist symbol present in the game, the ubiquitous yin-yang.
+One can't of course forget the most obvious Taoist symbol present in the game, the ubiquitous taijitu, or yin-yang.
 Touhou frequently uses a white and red version of the symbol.
 These colors are considered lucky in Japan.
-They are also widely seen as symbolizing chthonic and celestial forces.
+These colors are also widely seen as symbolizing chthonic and celestial forces.

 Toyosatomimi no Miko's Taoist clique in Touhou

 Futo is a member of the Taoist clique surrounding Toyosatomimi no Miko.
 They are the most identifiable expressions of Taoism within Gensokyo.
-Miko herself is based on the historical prince Shotoku, who historicaly was a scholar and a prince who greatly advanced the Buddhist cause in Japan.
+Miko herself is based on the historical prince Shotoku, who historically was a scholar and a prince who greatly advanced the Buddhist cause in Japan.
 He was also well-versed in other forms of Chinese learning, which would have included Taoism.

 Soga no Tojiko is a failed shikaisen, whose attempt at reaching immortality was foiled by Futo.
 The Mononobes and Sogas were historically enemies, so this reflects the real history of conflict.
 Her powers of thunder are partly a reference to a type of Taoist exorcism known as Thunder Rites.
 The idea that vengeful spirits can cause thunder is also present in Japanese culture.
 She's an example of ZUN finding parallels in ideas from different traditions.

-Seiga's spellcards feature many esoteric Taoist concepts, including yang xiaogui (use of dead spirits as tool), guhun yegui (abandoned wild ghost), zouhou rumo (a frenzied state caused by mismanagement of vital energy), tongling (spirit linking) and tongjing (a ritual where a person gets possessed by a divine spirit).
+Seiga's spellcards feature many esoteric Taoist concepts, including yang xiaogui (use of dead spirits as tools), guhun yegui (abandoned wild ghost), zouhou rumo (a frenzied state caused by mismanagement of vital energy), tongling (spirit linking) and tongjing (a ritual where a person gets possessed by a divine spirit).
 Her ”Dao Fetal Movement” has sometimes been interpreted as use of aborted fetuses, but it might also be related to the idea of cultivating a kind of ”spirit embryo” in some Taoist immortality techniques.

 It's impossible to speak of Seiga's presence in Touhou without speaking of Miyako Yoshika, who is Seiga's servant and a jiang shi.
 The jiang shi are a type of Chinese zombie.
 While the Taoist clique outside of Seiga at the very least tolerates her presence, real life Taoist religious institutions dread the undead so much that jiang shi cosplayers are not allowed on temple premises.